 If you want to reference the configurations of an existing data source, click Quick Fill next to Target Profile and select the required data source from the drop-down list.
 Then, the parameters in the Target Profile section are automatically populated.
 If you need to save the current configuration as a new data source, click on the Save icon located on the right side of the Quick Fill.

 You can also click Quick Fill > Manage Data Sources, enter Data Sources page to check and manage data sources.
 You can manage different types of data sources on the Data Sources page.
-For more information, see Data Source document.
+For more information, see Data Source.

-Parameter Description Cloud Vendor We support Amazon Cloud, Huawei Cloud, Google Cloud, and Alibaba Cloud.
+Parameter Description Cloud Vendor We support AWS, Huawei Cloud, Google Cloud, and Alibaba Cloud.
 You can choose the same cloud vendor as the source, or perform cross-cloud data migration.
 Notice

 Cross-cloud vendor data migration is disabled by default.
 If you need to use this feature, please contact our technical support.

 Database Type The type of the target.
 Select Oracle.
-Instance Type - When you select Amazon Cloud as the cloud vendor, the instance types supported are RDS Oracle and Self-managed Oracle.
+Instance Type - When you select AWS as the cloud vendor, the instance types supported are RDS Oracle and Self-managed Oracle.

 - When you select Huawei Cloud or Google Cloud as the cloud vendor, the instance type supported is Self-managed Oracle.

-Region The region of the source database.
-Connection Type Available connection types are Endpoint and Public IP. - If you choose Endpoint connection type, you need to first add the authorized account ID displayed on the page to the whitelist of your endpoint service.
+Region The region of the target database.
+Connection Type Available connection types are Endpoint and Public IP. - If you select Endpoint connection type, you need to first add the account ID displayed on the page to the whitelist of your endpoint service.
 This allows the endpoint from that account to connect to the endpoint service.
-For more information, see Adding private network whitelist.
+For more information, see the corresponding topic under Connect via private network.

 - When your Cloud Vendor is Google Cloud, add authorized projects to Published Services.
 After authorization, no manual authorization is needed when you test the data source connection.